-In order to prevent replay the CA-Core triggers a challenge-response algorithm (FCO\NRO\CIMC.3.3).
+In order to prevent replay the CA-Core triggers a challenge-response algorithm (FCO\NRO\CIMC.3).
 In a first step the external component must request a challenge via Adapter from the CA-Core.
 The request is not cryptographic protected according FIA\UAU.1 (iteration 2) and FIA\UID.1 (iteration 2).
 The CA-Core then triggers generation of a challenge (10 Byte) within HSM (see SF6).
-As the HSM operates in FIPS mode the HSMs Deterministic Random Number Generator (DRNG) is mandatory used to generate the challenge.
-The CA-Core then stores the challenge with the user identification given in the request and sends the challenge back to the external component via Adapter.
+The HSMs Deterministic Random Number Generator (DRNG) is used to generate the challenge.
+The CA-Core then stores the challenge with the user identification given in the request (it is possible to have more than one challenge per user at any given time) and sends the challenge back to the external component via Adapter.
 Now the external component may request Job processing via Adapter in a second step.
 A Job must contain amongst others the requested challenge and must be signed with the user's private key.